purpleidea/flabbergast/flabbergast-manual.md

 ![Resolution order diagram](https://rawgithub.com/apmasell/flabbergast/master/flabbergast-resolution.svg "The order in which resolution occurs")

 In the figure, there are two templates, shown in colour, and tuples, shown in grey.
 The tuple containment is indicated by physical containment and inheritance is shown by arrows.
 When resolution inside of the tuple marked 1 is needed, resolution begins in the tuple itself, then proceeds through the tuples, as indicated by their numbers.
 Note that some tuples are considered multiple times due to the template and the tuple sharing some containment; this is inconsequential, as it will either be found the first time, or fail every time.
-Note that templates themselves are not checked: only the tuples in which they were defined or modified.
+Note that templates themselves are not checked: only the tuples in which they were defined or amended.

 Resolution has an extra complexity: chained accesses.
 Since tuples can be nested, it is desirable to access the attributes of an inner tuple using the `x.y` syntax.
 In most languages, resolution stops when the first name match is met (e.g., in Java, if there is a parameter `int foo` and a class field `String foo`, then `foo.charAt(3)` will fail to compile because `foo` has been resolved to the parameter, which is an `int` and so does not have the `charAt` method) while Flabbergast will attempt to find “the one you meant”.
 In the case of `x.y`, if a tuple `x` is found but it does not contain an attribute `y`, then the language assumes that this was not the `x` intended and _continues_ looking for an `x` does _does_ contain an attribute `y`.
 This means that the expression `x.y * x.z` can have two different tuples referenced for the first and second `x`!
 For instance, below, `b.z` will be 12 and the `a` in the `a.x` reference will be the top-level `a` while the `a` in the `a.y` reference will be `b.a`: